Kazmimasooma/Group-1-Disney/README.md

 Disney can release a variety of merchandise (Toys, Video games, Apparel, etc) tied to their movies.
 As well as making new Disney park attractions.
 These merchandise and attractions will provide Disney with a steady and predictable stream of revenue for a very long time.

-As such, we have created 2 ML models that help us understand how to generate ongoing revenue using the verticals mentioned.
+As such, we have created 2 Machine Learning models that help us understand how to generate ongoing revenue using the verticals mentioned.

 ### Why we selected this topic:
-When we looked at the revenue figures, it is very clear that the box office revenue is just the starting point in Disneys revenue.
+When we looked at the revenue figures, it is very clear that the box office revenue is just the starting point in Disney's revenue.

-Revenue derived from merchadise sales and Disney park ticket is just as; if not more important.
+Revenues derived from franchises, collaborations merchandise sales and Disney Parks are just as important.

-As this graph shows us that 'Disney Studios Revenue' or the box office revenue is just one part of the equation.
-Revenue generated from the other sectors have exponentially grown over the years and helps Disney diversify its revenue portfolio.
-This in turn creates a much reliable and sustainable revenue model.
+The charts below shows that 'Disney Studios Revenue' from movies is just one part of the equation.
+Revenues generated from the other business groups have exponentially grown over the years and helps Disney diversify its revenue portfolio.
+This in turn creates a longer, more reliable and sustainable revenue model.

 <img width="1115" alt="Disney's Revenue" src="https://user-images.githubusercontent.com/93144225/163092473-01a3892c-6413-4e2e-9df3-3f9543282196.png">